Title

 DENR Administrative Order No. 58 establishes regulations for the sustainable extraction, processing, and transport of Narra resources, aiming to conserve the species, ensure equitable access for communities, and optimize the economic benefits from Narra-based industries.

-The State's basic policy is to conserve Narra resources through nationalized extraction and optimized utilization, and to sustain the economic efficiency of Narra-based industries.
+The basic policy is to conserve Narra through nationalized extraction and optimized utilization to sustain the economic efficiency of Narra-based industries.
+The objectives include: regulating utilization sustainably; ensuring steady supply of raw materials; optimizing utilization; providing livelihood to communities dependent on Narra trade; ensuring sustainable development of Narra stands; and generating additional government revenues from extraction.

-Such acts are illegal and punishable under Section 68 of Presidential Decree No. 705, as amended, and other appropriate laws.
+It is illegal, and violators are punished under Section 68 of P.D.
+705, as amended, and other applicable laws.

 Analyze Cases Smarter, Faster